 After setting up The Garden Company, I soon realised that I needed to develop individuals and teams to support me in growing the business.
 However, delegation has been one of the hardest lessons to learn because – even now – in such a competitive industry, every opportunity feels a little like gold dust.
 Once I have delegated a task, I know that I can neither ‘abdicate’ nor can I interfere.
 I’ve learnt to keep things on track e.g. by making sure that I have shared upfront any information about the task that I already have, and by communicating regularly.
 But it’s a work in progress and for the full picture, ask the rest of my management team how this is going!

 Of course, I could not have continued trying to do everything myself!
 I have learnt to appreciate the real value of true teamwork by leading and managing my own small business.
 There have been days when I’ve not been quite sure how I’ll get everything done.
 Perhaps it’s the big finish on a project in time for a client’s garden party, along with a proposal presentation to be prepared and a new design waiting for my attention on the drawing board.
 These situations are challenging.
 They certainly reinforce the message that – on your own – you’d never meet all the requirements made of you.
-Through genuine collaboration and cooperation, teamwork can really save time, make great use of the talent available and deliver the best client service.
+Through genuine collaboration and cooperation, teamwork can really save time.
+It also makes great use of the talent available and delivers the best client service.

 Point 4 – It’s vital to preserve some thinking time

-Many of us started out in business at a time when lunch was for ‘wimps’ and we all carried bulging time-managers or Filofaxes around alongside our over-sized mobile phones.
-However, as The Garden Company grew, I found that being very busy and rushing from one activity to the next without a pause was becoming a problem.
+Many of us started out in business at a time when lunch was for ‘wimps’ and we all carried huge Filofaxes around alongside our over-sized mobile phones.
+However, as The Garden Company grew, I found that being very busy and rushing from one activity to the next was becoming a problem.
 These days I have learnt that a vital part of my leadership role is to carefully protect some of my time.
 I need this to be able to reflect on the business and its future growth and development.
 Day-to-day operations will always be a high priority.
-But I know I need to balance my time spent on short term ‘stuff’ with bigger, long-term thinking and decision-making about what we do and how we do it.
+But I try hard to balance my time spent on short term ‘stuff’ with bigger, long-term thinking and decision-making.
 Tactics that help me to do this are:

 - delegating to others (as described already).